icejean/orange3-glueviz/README.md

 Orange add-on for calling Glueviz within Orange.

 Please uncomment the lines in setup.py to install required libraries.
+As I'm not really sure the earliest versions it's needed, I just list the versions in use, and comment out it in case of breaking down your python package environment.
+Please decide which version to be installed on your need.

 Required libraries: